 c. not misuse the access rights to the Provider’s services and refrain from any unlawful or illegal acts.
 In particular, the customer shall refrain even from attempting,

 · an unauthorized use of other users’ access to the Provider’s services,

-· to enable other users to use the services the Provider carries out for the customer in an unauthorized way, in particular leaving relays open or failing to adequately secure the mail server in accordance with the state of the art against unauthorized use,
+– enable other users to misuse the services provided by the Provider to the Customer, in particular to leave relays open and to fail to secure mail servers adequately and in accordance with the state of the art against unauthorized use,

 · to use, without authorization, the Provider’s services about which no individual contracts have been concluded,